menandmice/micetro_docs/guides/user-manual/configuring_cloud.rst

 .. meta::
-   :description: How to set up and configure cloud integration in Micetro
+   :description: How to set up and configure cloud integration in Micetro by Men&Mice
-   :keywords: cloud, integration, DNS controller, Men&Mice
+   :keywords: multicloud, AWS cloud integration, DNS controller

 .. _configuring-cloud: